 To overwrite your live site’s database, files, or overwrite the entire site with your staging site, you can utilize the push staging to live feature.

 You can also restore your WordPress site from a backup and push it directly to your staging environment.
 Check out how to restore a WordPress backup to staging.
 Note: When restoring a live backup to staging, all staging backups will remain intact.

 In certain situations, we may stop a staging environment as part of a server troubleshooting process.
 If you notice your staging environment has been stopped and see a 501 not implemented or 502 error when visiting your site, you can restart the staging environment in MyKinsta by going to your site’s Info page and clicking Start Staging Environment.

 If you are unable to restart your staging environment or don’t see the button in MyKinsta, please reach out to our support team for further assistance.

 Important Notes Regarding Staging

-When you use the staging environment there are a couple important things to be aware of.
+When you use the staging environment, there are a couple of important things to be aware of.

 1. Page Cache Settings for Staging Sites

 Because staging environments are for development purposes, debugging, and testing, Kinsta’s full page caching and OPcache are disabled by default.
 If you run website speed tests, you will see higher than average load times since the pages aren’t being served from cache.
 If you want to enable caching on a staging site, click on the Enable Cache button on the Tools page of your site’s staging environment.
 When caching is enabled on a staging site, the Clear Cache button will be enabled and can be used to clear the cache.